knative/eventing/support/COMMUNITY_CONTACTS.md

 workgroups, excluding productivity.
 If you are no longer active in Knative, or if you are contributing on personal capacity and do not have time to contribute in the rotation, feel free to send a PR to remove yourself and add yourself to the NON_ROSTER file.
-Similarly you can trade your timeslot with others by sending PRs.
+Similarly, you can trade your timeslot with others by sending PRs.

-## Volunteeres
+## Volunteers

 Those who aren't reviewers or approvers and are interested in volunteering are welcome to add themselves to the `support/VOLUNTEERS` file.